kamailio/kamailio-wiki/docs/cookbooks/4.2.x/pseudovariables.md

-**Note:** A script variable persists over the SIP-Router process in which it was initialized, so be sure of giving it a new value before reading it or you'll get the value asigned in any other previous message processed by the same SIP-Router process (pid).
+**Note:** A script variable persists over the SIP-Router process in which it was initialized, so be sure of giving it a new value before reading it or you'll get the value assigned in any other previous message processed by the same SIP-Router process (pid).

 \<fc #0000FF>It is a R/W variable (you can assign values to it directly